American Lion (book): Writing and sources

 The Donelson letters offered details about the harshness of partisan politics of the 1830s, life in the White House and the Jackson circle in the South, and the extent of slave trading in Jackson's family during the White House years.
 They also "examine how Jackson's deliberations on the crucial issues of the day played out against this background of weddings, births, and White House frolics".
 While writing the book Meacham developed a relationship with the Donelson family, which helped gain an immediacy in writing about events of the early 1800s.
 Meacham said: "My lens was, 'What was it like to walk through those hallways?'
 This is the first time we've known what it was like to live in the White House in Andrew Jackson's time."

-Meacham was also given access to private collection of letters and memorabilia held by Scott Ward, a descendant of Andrew Jackson Jr. living in Atlanta.
+Meacham was also given access to the private collection of letters and memorabilia held by Scott Ward, a descendant of Andrew Jackson Jr. living in Atlanta.
 Among those letters was the reply of Thomas Marshall to the last letter of Jackson's life.
 Other sources for American Lion included unpublished letters and diary entries from the papers of John Quincy Adams and his wife Louisa, as well as letters from British, Dutch, and French diplomatic archives, which provided observations on the political and social scenes of Washington, D.C.
 Among these was a note from Richard Wellesley, 1st Marquess Wellesley discussing the risk of the union's collapse during the crisis of nullification.
 Meacham also accessed letters from Treasury Secretary Samuel Ingham detailing a near gunfight with John Henry Eaton.
 Maria Campbell shared with Meacham The Memoirs of Mrs. Eliza Williams Chotard Gould, a private and unpublished account by Campbell's great-great-great-grandmother which included eyewitness accounts of Jackson in New Orleans just before and after his military victory over the British.

 Meacham received guidance from several historians during the course of writing American Lion, including Arthur M. Schlesinger Jr., the author of The Age of Jackson; Sean Wilentz; and Daniel Feller, editor of The Papers of Andrew Jackson and author of The Public Lands in Jacksonian Politics and The Jacksonian Promise: America, 1815–1840.
 Meacham also acknowledged the influence Jackson scholars James Parton and Robert V. Remini had over his work on American Lion.
-First Lady of the United States Laura Bush and Jean Becker, chief of staff to former President George H. W. Bush, allowed Meacham to tour the private quarters of the White House as part of his research, and Meacham also visited the United States Capitol.
+First Lady of the United States Laura Bush and Jean Becker, chief of staff to former president George H. W. Bush, allowed Meacham to tour the private quarters of the White House as part of his research, and Meacham also visited the United States Capitol.
 Meacham said his personal opinion of Jackson had improved by the end of the writing process, saying: "There are two ways to write a biography.
 One is to be utterly hostile.
 The other is to be empathetic.
 I chose to be empathetic."